-"Shane who will always be the light that I hold before me... has gone to be with Jesus and Mary and his beautiful mother Therese," wrote MacGowan's wife Victoria Mary Clarke in an Instagram post.
+"Shane who will always be the light that I hold before me... has gone to be with Jesus and Mary and his beautiful mother Therese," wrote MacGowan's widow Victoria Mary Clarke in an Instagram post.

 MacGowan, who had been in and out of hospital in Dublin since July, is most famous for penning the Christmas classic "Fairytale of New York", a duet sung with Kirsty MacColl in 1987.
-Clarke's post did not say when he died.

-Co-formed by MacGowan, the Pogues fused punk and Irish folk music.
+Co-formed by MacGowan, The Pogues fused punk and Irish folk music.
 He was born in England but spent much of his childhood in Ireland with his mother's family.

 The band became an international symbol of Irishness, both at home and for the sprawling diaspora, with MacGowan's contribution recognised in a slew of tributes from political leaders.

 "Shane will be remembered as one of music's greatest lyricists," Irish President Michael D. Higgins said in a statement.